AschPlatform/asch-docs/create_account/en.md

 ### Send yourself some XAS

-First logout from your current session.
+First, logout from your current session.
 The logout button is in the upper right corner:

 ![Logout](./images/logout.png)